Jennifer J. Buescher, MD, MSPH

 Gerant Rivera, MD obtained his medical degree in 1987 from the University of Puerto Rico School of Medicine, and completed his diagnostic radiology residency at the University of California, San Diego in 1994.
 After four years of active-duty service in the United States Air Force, he completed a fellowship in vascular and interventional radiology at the University of California, San Francisco.

 In 1997, Dr. Rivera joined the faculty of the Department of Radiology at the University of Puerto Rico.
 In Puerto Rico, he led the Vascular and Interventional Radiology Section at the San Juan Veterans Administration Medical Center for five years.
 In 2002, he accepted a faculty appointment in the Department of Radiology at University of California, San Diego, where he served as program director of the vascular/interventional radiology fellowship and interventional radiology residency programs.
-Dr. Rivera retired from the University of California, San Diego, after almost 20 years dedicated to educating and training medical students, residents, and fellows in interventional radiology.
+Dr. Rivera retired from the University of California, San Diego, after 25 years dedicated to educating and training medical students, residents, and fellows in interventional radiology.

 Dr. Rivera is board certified in interventional radiology/diagnostic radiology.
 He is a Fellow of the Society of Interventional Radiology and the Cardiovascular and Interventional Radiological Society of Europe.
 He is an Honor member of the Cuban Imaging Society.
 Dr. Rivera has given more than 150 lectures in the United States and abroad, and is the author of many original manuscripts, book chapters, and books on interventional radiology.